-- Watching TV together and commenting on how different characters are behaving.
+- Watch TV together and comment on how different characters are behaving.
 For example, if a character is using sarcasm or appears to be ‘hiding’ their true feelings, pause the programme and discuss with your child what you think they’re really feeling or saying, and how you know this.
 Encourage your child to do the same.

 Many of the above suggestions can be used with your child as they get older.
 For example, if your child is a teenager, you can practice a range of role-play scenarios such as job interviews or going to the doctor on their own for the first time.